Public holidays in Ireland, a well earned day off for staff and a headache for payroll.

 Regular or normal weekly pay includes regular bonuses, allowances etc but excludes overtime.

-These rules cover most scenarios.
-There is further information available at Citizens Advice.
+These rules cover most scenarios for you.
+However, there is further information available at Citizens Advice.
 Other topics covered are:

 - Job Sharers